neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/react-basics.md

 ## npm

-It's a package registry that works like an app store for your project.
+[npm](https://www.npmjs.com/) a package registry that works like an app store for your project.

+It is used to install and manage packages (libraries) for a project.

+It is also used to run scripts that are defined in the `package.json` file (like `npm start`)

 ---